 There are chances to get to know this history more throughout the county, but if you just fancy taking in the coastline, enjoying the rural villages, and having a bit of a holiday, Cornwall will undoubtedly deliver.

 Let’s look at the best things to do in Cornwall.

 Visit the Eden Project

-The Eden Project is without a doubt one of the best things to do in Cornwall.
+The Eden Project is without a doubt one of the best things to do in Cornwall – it’s a great rainy day activity, but it’s worth visiting even if you’ve got beach weather every day.
 This visitor attraction near St Austell has two biomes featuring a flora collection from different climates and environments.
 It’s a great destination to learn about plants in other climates, and it’s also just pretty cool – you’re walking around in a jungle in Cornwall!
 It originated as a china clay pit, and started to be designed in 1996 – its initial sketches were made on a napkin at a pub!

 It costs £28.50 for an adult and £15 for a child (5-16) to visit the Eden Project.
 The biomes, which detail all of the different plants that are included in the displays, are the primary attraction, but there is also a zip wire, a 360 swing, and a small bungee jump!